g0v-data/g0v-hackmd-archive/notes/NlzvLbx3Rb-1Gvi7AIOPlQ.md

 ### HTTP/3: The Revolution
 After debuting as a draft in 2020, HTTP/3 is a significant advancement in web protocols since it replaces the conventional TCP transport protocol with [QUIC](https://datatracker.ietf.org/doc/html/rfc9114) (Quick UDP Internet Connections).

-By allowing many streams to share a connection without requiring extra handshakes, QUIC emphasizes stream multiplexing and maximizes resource use.
+By allowing many streams to share a connection without requiring extra [handshakes](https://en.m.wikipedia.org/wiki/Handshake_(computing)), QUIC emphasizes stream multiplexing and maximizes resource use.
 Most importantly, it ensures independent stream delivery even in the event of packet loss or congestion, hence eliminating head-of-line blocking at the transport layer improving performance and lowering latency.

 Moreover, QUIC's usage of Connection ID facilitates smooth switching between IP addresses and network interfaces, which is very helpful for users who are on the go.
 HTTP/3, driven by QUIC, is gaining momentum despite its recent inception because it prioritizes performance, dependability, and adaptability to meet the demands of the current internet.

 Here are the key features, strengths, and limitations of HTTP/3:

 **Features:**
-By treating streams as first-class citizens, improving reliability with integrated error correction and congestion control, and facilitating faster connection establishment without the need for the traditional TCP [handshake](https://en.m.wikipedia.org/wiki/Handshake_(computing)), the QUIC protocol—which underpins HTTP/3—offers more effective multiplexing and reduced latency.
+By treating streams as first-class citizens, improving reliability with integrated error correction and congestion control, and facilitating faster connection establishment without the need for the traditional TCP handshake, the QUIC protocol—which underpins HTTP/3—offers more effective multiplexing and reduced latency.

 **Strengths:**
 It makes use of the QUIC transport protocol, which improves security and performance by providing features like multiplexing and connection migration, as well as built-in encryption and decreased latency.